An illustration showing the change from amino acids to peptides to proteins.

 Anabolic-androgenic steroids are chemically altered forms of testosterone created to amplify the hormone's muscle-building effects.
 Their core structure comprises four fused carbon rings, which enables them to cross cell membranes and bind directly to intracellular androgen receptors.
 This binding triggers protein synthesis and other metabolic changes independent of the body's normal hormonal feedback loops.

-In Australia, prescribed anabolic steroids include testosterone enanthate and testosterone cypionate (both Schedule 4) and nandrolone decanoate (Schedule 8) [7][8][9][10].
-They are typically given by intramuscular injection for medical conditions such as hypogonadism or severe muscle-wasting.
-Because they can suppress natural testosterone production, careful monitoring and post-cycle therapy are essential.
+In Australia, prescribed anabolic steroids are classified under the Poisons Standard.
+Some, such as testosterone enanthate, are Schedule 4 (prescription only).
+Others, including nandrolone decanoate, fall under Schedule 8 (controlled drugs).
+They are typically given by intramuscular injection for medical conditions such as hypogonadism or severe muscle wasting.
+Because they can suppress natural testosterone production, careful monitoring and post-cycle therapy are required.

 How molecular structure differentiates peptides from steroids